Author Index

 Richard Wollheim

-Richard Wollheim is Grote professor of philosophy of mind and logic, University of London.
-His previously published works include Art and its Objects and Freud.
+Richard Wollheim is the Grote Professor of Philosophy of Mind and Logic at the University of London.
+His previously published works include Art and Its Objects and Freud.

 Ruth Wooden

-Ruth Wooden is president of Public Agenda.
-She also serves on the Boards of US Trust Company, Research!America, Phoenix House Foundation, Demos, and Civic Ventures, San Francisco.
+Ruth Wooden is the president of Public Agenda.
+She also serves on the boards of US Trust Company, Research!America, Phoenix House Foundation, Demos, and Civic Ventures in San Francisco.

 Stephanie Woolhandler